CogentRoleplayCommunity/FogentRoleplay/src/Magic/Magic.md

 ### Magic Skills in Combat

 - Character's can't cast magic twice in one round of combat unless specified otherwise

-#### Magic Range adjustment

-If a Magic Skill has a range adjustment it is either moved up or down the table above.
-Ranged attacks can not fall below Close Range.

-For instance if I have a level 3 Magic skill with a -1 Magic Range adjustment, my magic skill has an Extended Range Type.

 ## Magic Spells